wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 <a id="AddWayPointDragDrop"></a>
 ### Adding a waypoint with Drag And Drop

-Move the mouse over the route to see a temporary waypoint.
+Move the mouse over the route to see a temporary gray waypoint.
 Then by dragging and dropping it, the waypoint is added to the path.

 <a id="ModifyWayPoint"></a>